daneroe/tic_excercise/README.md

 * Let Server hit API endpoint and get an unauthorised error, then handle this error, retrive new token, then resend request

 Not ideal.
 Based on testing, speed overhead for grabbing token is about a second.
-Probably not worth implementing either of the aboveoptions in alloted time.
+Probably not worth implementing either of the above options in alloted time.

 ### Front end
 Best practices for using types in React?
 Static type Checking (Flow / TS) etc.